 However, as we fast approach the 2022 versions of these football titles, it seems the two titans will now go in slightly different directions.

-PES 2022, as it would have been known, won’t really exist.
-Konami has announced the rebranding of PES simply to eFootball, following previous rebranding to eFootball PES a few years ago.
-Aside from this, eFootball will be a free-to-play title, signalling Konami’s intention to monetise their football game differently than previous titles, and FIFA 22.
+PES 2022, as it would have been known, won't really exist.
+Konami has announced the rebranding of PES simply to eFootball, following the previous rebranding to eFootball PES a few years ago.
+Aside from this, eFootball will be a free-to-play title, signalling Konami's intention to monetise their football game differently than previous titles, and FIFA 22.